javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 Here two values are technically the properties of the Lexical Environment.
 But after `f()` finishes that Lexical Environment becomes unreachable, so it's deleted from the memory.

-...But if there's a nested function that is still reachable after the end of `f`, then its `[[Environment]]` reference keeps the outer lexical environment alive as well:
+...But if there's a nested function that is still reachable after the end of `f`, then it has `[[Environment]]` property that references the outer lexical environment, so it's also reachable and alive:

 ```js
 function f() {